Shedding light on your medications

-A low-cost tool with high sensitivity and specificity that requires little training and uses local available reagents is still needed
+testing in an LIC/FGC environment.
+A low-cost tool with high sensitivity and specificity that requires little training and uses local available reagents is still needed.

-Our tool recognizes the “fingerprint” of each pharmaceutical compound when light is transmitted through an authentic sample at wavelengths in the ultraviolet (UV) light spectrum.
+We designed a tool that recognizes the “fingerprint” of each pharmaceutical compound when light is transmitted through an authentic sample at wavelengths in the ultraviolet (UV) light spectrum.
 This is the wavelength where the active pharmaceutical compound is reactive to light and is called the Baseline Spectral Fingerprint (BSF).
-We leveraged the BSF & developed an algorithm to compensate for the randomness of field preparation using local sourced reagents.
+We then leveraged the BSF through comparative assessment to infer quality of any random field sample and developed an algorithm to compensate for the randomness of field preparation using local sourced reagents.